CrisSherban/DualPerceptron/README.md

 # DualPerceptron

+### Disclaimer
+This is a work in progress, coming soon: K-Fold Cross Validation

 ### Documentation & Citations
 Documentation of the study and the complete list of citations and credits are available in [Report.pdf](https://github.com/CrisSherban/DualPerceptron/blob/master/Report.pdf)